nixilla/gather/documentation/try/ckan.md

 ---
-title: Gather – Sending data through to CKAN
+title: Gather – Sending Data to CKAN
 permalink: documentation/try/ckan.html
 description: Gather Documentation – Try it for yourself
 ---

 # Sending Data to a CKAN Data Portal

-In this demo we will add the components necessary to spin up a new CKAN instance and have our collected published to it in real time.
-To get this working we need to setup the publishing functionality in Aether (“Aether Connect”), then install and configure CKAN.
+In this section we will add the components necessary to spin up a new CKAN instance and have our collected data published to it in real time.
+You should have a Gather server running, have submitted some data to it and have Aether Connect running.
+If not, go to the [previous section](aether-connect)

 ## Setting Up CKAN

 We’re going to use a script to make it easier to install and configure CKAN.
 This will download Docker images for CKAN and perform the necessary configuration.
 It will then prompt you for a password for the `admin` user.
 In your terminal, navigate to the `aether-bootstrap` directory inside your cloned copy of `gather-deploy`, and then run the script:

 ```
-cd aether-bootstrap
 scripts/setup_ckan.sh
 ```